-Buying your first home is an exciting event, but there are also a lot of unknowns.
+Buying your first home is an exciting decision, but there are also a lot of moving parts.
 Are there any hidden problems?
 Do the appliances seem like they’re in good shape?
-A common thing for first time home buyers to inspect}review is the condition of the house’s HVAC equipment.
-A furnace that’s in especially rough shape can sometimes be the difference between making an offer on a house and searching elsewhere.
+A common thing for first-time home buyers to review is the condition of the house’s HVAC equipment.
+A furnace that’s in particularly bad shape can sometimes be the difference between making an offer on a house and looking elsewhere.

 What Should Be on Your HVAC Checklist?

 Unless you’re already familiar with HVAC equipment, you may not know what to look for.
 Thankfully, there are a few pieces of information that can deliver insight into the overall condition the HVAC equipment is in.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to find out when the make and model was first manufactured.
 Older models are sometimes less energy efficient and will often lack handy features used in newer equipment.
 This should be fairly easy to find, but it’s also only half the information you want.
 You should also try and find out when the system was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in good shape, particularly if routine maintenance has been provided.